1a2b3c4d5e6f7h/Qubes_OS_Installation/README.md

-This project deals with the installation process and some concepts of Qubes OS.# Qubes_OS_Installation
+This project deals with the installation process and explainig some concepts of Qubes OS.
+Qubes Os  is very important linux disttribution OS because it is mainly designed for security. however installing Qubes OS on virtual machine is not recommended.
+The resaon Why installing it on virtual machine is not recommended disscused in the decumentation part of the project # Qubes_OS_Installation